NicChr/timeplyr/cran-comments.md

-* Updated to version 0.8.2
+* Updated to version 0.9.0

-Fixed tests that cheapr update broke and other bug fixes.

 * Checked and passed using rhub v2.0.0 in the following environments: